-Unified threat management appliances are evolving to include virtual private networking (
+Unified threat management appliances are evolving to include virtual private networking (VPN) support.
+The article

 What UTM appliances need today: VPNs for remote access

 Today, an increasingly mobile and diverse workforce is straining at network boundaries inside organizations of all scales.
 In particular, telecommuting and remote access away from home and office -- be it on the road, in the air, at a customer's or client's site, or all points in-between -- are forcing organizations to take special care in vetting and protecting remote access.
 IT must check and manage clients before users are allowed inside network boundaries.
 In addition, enterprises must deal with bring your own device (BYOD) where employees want to use their mobile handsets, tablets and PCs in the workplace, even if it's just to gain access to an Internet connection.

 For the best protection in such situations, many organizations of all scales -- from small businesses to the largest of enterprises -- are deploying unified threat management, or UTM, solutions on their network boundaries, and in their branch and satellite offices.
 UTM not only provides powerful, centrally managed security coverage, but upgradable firmware and software that permits these devices to keep up with an ever-changing threat landscape, without requiring wholesale hardware upgrades or replacements.

 In particular, UTM devices must support the following VPN technologies and features to offer the most comprehensive forms of network security coverage and protection: